testruninfo/testrun.info/README.md

 [![LOGO](resources/images/logo_color_big.png)](https://twitter.com/testruninfo/status/927230629414043648)

 Testrun_lib is a toolset to create lightweight, customizable, but common makefile based C (unit) testing frameworks.

-All Lib functionality is realated to the central header **testrun.h** and makefile integrated testrunner scripts.
+All Lib functionality is related to the central header **testrun.h** and makefile integrated testrunner scripts.

 This lib MAY be used for own project initialization executables, OR as standalone command line tool.